KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 This reframing does not diminish scripture.
 It **frees it**—
-From rigid exegesis
+from rigid exegesis
-Into living experience.
+into living experience.

 🛤️🌀◎